 Tema Milstein | Nature freaks

 If we are going to save the planet, we need to start hugging trees.
 Westernised humans tend to believe they are separate from nature, which shapes thinking and actions toward the environment.
 But seeing the world with humans at its centre has massive ramifications – from climate crisis to mass extinction.
 What stands in the way of more of us remembering we are embedded in the natural world and its intricate networks?
 And how do we override anthropocentrism, and start seeing ourselves as one with the flowers?

 Hosted by Michael Richardson

 VISITOR SAFETY INFORMATION

 Alberto Motta is an Associate Professor of Economics at UNSW Sydney.
-Alberto's interests focus on contract theory, labour and development economics, and he is also a Fellow of UNSW's Scientia Education Academy.
+Alberto's interests focus on contract theory, labour and development economics, and he is also a Deputy Director (Research) of UNSW's Scientia Education Academy.

 Together they co-chair the STEP UP initiative in Education @ UNSW, working to combine theory, empirical analysis and RCTs to help design approaches that aim to improve educational outcomes using technology.
 Isabella and Alberto are also co-founders and co-chief scientists at a newly formed lab testing innovative education approaches (LionsHeart Studios, an organisation spun out of the Gamification Group at UNSW).